320 Pasteur Hall

 Thomas W. Nalli, Professor; BS, Union College (NY); MS, PhD, University of Rochester; 1995 -

-Emily F. Ruff, Assistant Professor; BA, Carleton College; PhD, University of Wisconsin; 2017 -
+Emily F. Ruff, Associate Professor; BA, Carleton College; PhD, University of Wisconsin; 2017 -

 Joseph K. West, Associate Professor; BS, Southwestern Oklahoma State University; PhD, University of North Dakota; 2015 -